skip to Main Content

 BUILDING HEROES

-In June 2025, the Trust formalised its long-standing relationship with Building Heroes by becoming a Founding Academy Sponsor at their training base at Roseheath College in Cheshire where they have delivered training for 500 service leavers and veterans since 2017.
+In June 2025, the Trust formalised its long-standing relationship with Building Heroes by becoming a Founding Academy Sponsor at their training base at Reseheath College in Cheshire where they have delivered training for 500 service leavers and veterans since 2017.

 BUILD UP